Oil tanker on fire in Gulf of Aden after Houthi missile attack | KRDO

 By Kareem El Damanhoury, Tara John and Oren Liebermann, CNN

-(CNN) — An oil tanker in the Gulf of Aden is on fire after Yemen’s Houthi militants fired missiles at the tanker on Friday amid ongoing attacks on the key shipping route.
+(CNN) — An oil tanker in the Gulf of Aden is on fire after a missile attack by Yemen’s Houthi militants, in the latest incident linked to the Iran-backed group in the key shipping route.

-The Marlin Luanda oil tanker was struck by a missile, the commodities group Trafigura, which is operating the vessel, said on Friday.

-In a statement, Trafigura said the vessel “was struck by a missile in the Gulf of Aden after transiting the Red Sea,” adding that “firefighting equipment on board is being deployed to suppress and control the fire caused in one cargo tank on the starboard side.”
+The operator of the British oil tanker Marlin Luanda said Friday the vessel had been “struck by a missile in the Gulf of Aden after transiting the Red Sea,” and that “firefighting equipment on board is being deployed to suppress and control the fire caused in one cargo tank on the starboard side.”

-The Iran-backed militants claimed responsibility for the attack, saying in a statement they fired missiles toward the tanker in response to the “American-British aggression against our country [Yemen]” and in support of the Palestinian people.
+The Iran-backed militants claimed responsibility for the attack, saying in a statement that they had fired on the tanker in response to the “American-British aggression against our country [Yemen]” and in support of the Palestinian people.

-Trafigura, which has offices in Britain, said it is monitoring the situation and that military ships in the region are “underway to provide assistance.”
+The commodities group Trafigura, which operates the ship and has offices in Britain, said it is monitoring the situation and that military ships in the region are on the way “to provide assistance.”

 The British government has yet to comment on the attack.

-A US destroyer in the Gulf of Aden is responding to a distress call from the burning tanker, according to a US official.
+NASA’s Fire Information for Resource Management System (FIRMS) on Friday detected a still continuing blaze in the middle of Gulf of Aden near to the last known location of the Marlin Luanda.

-Earlier in the day, the USS Carney, an Arleigh Burke-class guided missile destroyer, shot down a Houthi anti-ship ballistic missile that targeted the US warship, according to US Central Command.
+Earlier in the day, the USS Carney had shot down a Houthi anti-ship ballistic missile that targeted the US warship, according to US Central Command.
 There were no injuries as a result of the attack on the USS Carney.

 The Houthis have said that they won’t stop their attacks until the war between Israel and Hamas in Gaza comes to an end.
 Houthi leader Abdul Malek al-Houthi said in a speech that it is “a great honor and blessing to be confronting America directly.”